Will-ALVIDI/cppStartingKitProject-Guide/source/C++_Starting_Kit_Plugin--Recommandation--Prerequisite--Install_Cppcheck--Test--Test_File.rst

  A ``}`` must be added after ``return 0;`` if you want your program to work correctly.

- But **this is not what you need to test Sublime Linter - ccpcheck**.
+ But **this is not what you need to test Sublime Linter - cppcheck**.

 .. _set up Cppcheck for Sublime Text: C++_Starting_Kit_Plugin--Recommandation--Prerequisite--Install_Cppcheck--How.html